 - 2 teaspoons cinnamon

-- 2 teaspoons of fresh nutmeg
+- 2 teaspoons fresh nutmeg (ground)

-- 1 teaspoon salt
+- 1 teaspoon real vanilla

-- 1 cup walnuts – chopped
+- 1 cup walnuts (chopped)

 - Shred the zucchini making sure all the seeds are out.
 Set aside with lid so it doesn’t dry out.

-- Beat eggs, sugar, and oil together.
+- Beat eggs, sugar, vanilla and oil together in mixing bowl

 Let’s Connect